OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_python.md

 **Introduction**

 This example shows how to simulate a binary junction formation process.
 Binary junctions are formed when two different dislocations overlap each other.
-It is a result of an energy relaxation process where the two dislocations with disticnt burgers vector are merged.
+It results from an energy relaxation process where the two dislocations with distinct burgers vectors are merged.
 More information about binary junctions can be found in [Bulatov & Cai, 2006](https://core.ac.uk/reader/44178170).
-The code can be simply run by PyDis in pure Python mode where no compilation is needed.
+The code can be run by PyDis in pure Python mode, where no compilation is needed.

 ```bash
 cd ~/Codes/OpenDiS.git/examples/03_binary_junction